-Severity of Need for VTrans Mid-term Transit Access to Activity Centers
+Severity of VTrans Mid-term Need for Transit Access to Activity Centers

-- Source data: Transit deficit (difference in number of workers who can reach an Activity Center by transit within 45 minutes as compared to by automobile) used to identify VTrans Mid-term Need for Transit Access to Activity Centers. - Calculations - Assign node-specific VTrans Mid-term Needs to roadway segments using the following method: - Determine the median transit commute time for each RN, spatially joining RNs to the county-level Census data on Means of Transportation to Work. - Sum the number of people in a RN taking transit and the number in each travel time category: <10 minutes, 10-14 minutes, 15-19 minutes, 20-24 minutes, 25-29 minutes, 30-44 minutes, 35-44 minutes, 45-59 minutes, 60+ minutes. - Identify the median transit commute time as the midpoint of the travel time bin containing the 50th percentile transit commuter. - Convert the value to a distance by multiplying it by the average travel speed of a bus (12 mph). - Draw a buffer equal in radius to the median transit commute distance for each RN around Activity Centers in that RN.
-For Activity Centers not inside a RN, draw a buffer whose size is the distance between an RN boundary and the Activity Centers that is furthest outside it (5.4 miles). - Assign the maximum transit deficit of any Activity Center whose buffer intersects a road segment centroid to that segment.
+- Source data - Transit deficit (difference in number of workers who can reach an Activity Center by transit within 45 minutes as compared to by automobile) used to identify VTrans Mid-term Need for Transit Access to Activity Centers. - U.S. Census Bureau, Shapefile of Metropolitan Planning Organization (MPO) boundaries in Virginia, 2014 - Calculations - Assign node-specific VTrans Mid-term Needs to roadway segments using the following method: - Determine the median transit commute time for each RN, spatially joining RNs to the county-level Census data on Means of Transportation to Work. - Sum the number of people in a RN taking transit and the number in each travel time category: <10 minutes, 10-14 minutes, 15-19 minutes, 20-24 minutes, 25-29 minutes, 30-44 minutes, 35-44 minutes, 45-59 minutes, 60+ minutes. - Identify the median transit commute time as the midpoint of the travel time bin containing the 50th percentile transit commuter. - Convert the value to a distance by multiplying it by the average travel speed of a bus (12 mph).

-1 American Public Transit Association (APTA), "2020 Public Transportation Fact Book", 2020.
+American Public Transit Association (APTA), "2020 Public Transportation Fact Book", 2020.